Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/File Sharing and Storage.md

 ### Share link returns 404 Not Found
 - The link has expired or does not exist.
 Expired and missing links both return **404 Not Found**.
 The file owner needs to create a new one.

-### Quota exceeded (HTTP 403)
+### Quota exceeded (HTTP 413)
+- A file or upload that exceeds a configured quota is rejected with **413 Payload Too Large** (per-file, per-user, and total-storage caps all use this status)
-- Increase `maxStorageMbPerUser` or `maxStorageMbTotal`, or delete unused files to free up space
+- Increase `maxStorageMbPerUser`, `maxStorageMbTotal`, or `maxFileMb`, or delete unused files to free up space

 ---

-## API Reference
+## Developer Reference: Storage API

+This section is for developers and admins automating storage outside the web app.
+If you just want to upload, organize, and share files, everything above is done from the **My Files** page - you do not need any of this.

-For users who want to integrate programmatically, the full API endpoints are listed below.
-See [API Documentation](../API.md) for details.
+The full storage and sharing endpoints are listed below.
+See [API Documentation](../API.md) for authentication and general usage.

 | Method | Endpoint | Description |
 |--------|----------|-------------|